chinamike65/hugo-tuolesi/content/book4/book4en.md

 It is suffering.

-When encountering stress, the mind should be calm, the feeling will be different, and it will be less easy to cause troubles in the future.
+When encountering stress, the mind should be calm and then the feeling will be different, and it will be less easy to cause troubles in the future.

-##### (3) Cultivation of Dharma-Forbearance
+##### (3) Cultivation of Patience

-In the process of cultivating the Dharma, one must endure all kinds of pain, that is, Dharma-forbearance.
+In the process of cultivating the Dharma, one must endure all kinds of pain, that is Patience.

-For example, in lecturing the scriptures, Master's lectures are sometimes very long, large, and when the family sits and listens, the body will feel numbness and pain, and these must be endured.
+For example, in lecturing the scriptures, Master's lectures are sometimes very long, large, and when people sit and listens, the body will feel numbness and pain, and these must be endured.

 If you get sick while listening to the scriptures, you must realize that you are eliminating karma.

 Once when I was teaching the scriptures, I caught a cold on the day I started teaching the scriptures.
 I was about to speak, and when I was finished, the cold was gone.
 This is to eliminate karmic obstacles.
-No matter how painful it is, I have to endure it.
+No matter how painful it is, you have to endure it.

 In the process of cultivating the Dharma, we must bear the pain happily and have a clear understanding of the pain.